Young Guns (1988) / Western-Action

 Cast: Emilio Estevez, Kiefer Sutherland, Lou Diamond Phillips, Charlie Sheen, Jack Palance

 Most of the action takes place in New Mexico in 1878, where a group of troubles young outlaws have been gathered together by an educated British man to work, and also to learn how to read and write, and hopefully become productive citizens.
-However, anothe much more powerful rancher names Lawrence G. Murphy (Palance) doesn't take well to competition, and does everything he can to try to drive him out of the area, eventually finding it better to just kill him in cold blood.
-The young pupils form themselves into the Regulators, having been deputized by the cowardly local sheriff to fight back against Murphy's tyranny, including the infamous Billy the Kid, who thinks it better to gun the men down than arrest them for trial.
+However, another much more powerful rancher names Lawrence G. Murphy (Palance, The Professionals) doesn't take well to competition, and does everything he can to try to drive him out of the area, eventually finding it better to just kill him in cold blood.
+The young pupils form themselves into the Regulators, having been deputized by the cowardly local sheriff to fight back against Murphy's tyranny, including the infamous Billy the Kid (Estevez, Stakeout), who thinks it better to gun the men down than arrest them for trial.

 Young Guns stars the Frat pack of the Brat pack, and appears mostly like a group of guys getting together to play dress up.
 Filming a group of young boys playing "cowboys and Indians" would probably deliver a plot just as elaborate, and maybe a higher level of believability.
 Although the cast seems to be having a good time, they still manage to take their roles with some seriousness, although the terrible accents and dialogue they throw about (like the word "geek") make you realize the level of effort that is mostly lacking throughout most of the movie.